awsdocs/amazon-sagemaker-developer-guide/doc_source/onboard-sso-users.md

 **To access the Domain after onboarding**

 After you are given access to the Domain, you are sent an email inviting you to create a password and activate your AWS SSO account\.
 The email also contains the URL to sign in to the Domain\.
+For more information about signing in and session duration, see [How to sign in to the user portal](https://docs.aws.amazon.com/singlesignon/latest/userguide/howtosignin.html)\.

 After you activate your account, go to the Domain URL, sign in, and wait for your user profile to be created\.
 On subsequent visits, you only need to wait for the Studio or RStudio app to load\.